Tips / Sunday March 1, 2026

 Even so, this industry’s threats pale compared to those in the Financial sector.
 In 2023, ransomware attacks skyrocketed by 64% in the financial service industry.
 For example, the financial cybersecurity market in Europe accounts for 14.2% of the entire market.
 That’s hardly a surprise, considering the financial and legal consequences stolen personal data brings in this sector.

-Energy and manufacturing are spending even more on the global scale.
+Energy and manufacturing are spending even more globally.
 Security breaches in 2023 cost the Energy sector an average of 4.45 million dollars.
 This industry received roughly 11% of all global cyberattacks in 2022, and most likely, this percentage is not going down.

 In the meantime, manufacturing was hit even harder, being the target of every fourth attack in 2022.
 Unsurprisingly, the industry is doubling down on security, and investments in cybersecurity within the manufacturing industry alone will reach 29.85 billion by 2027.

 Still, the biggest victims of cybercrime are, without a doubt, Retail and Healthcare.
-Hackers often take advantage of small retail operations with small budgets that can’t afford or don’t prioritize sophisticated cybersecurity solutions.
-Unfortunately, this is a significant hit on the entire industry, and they will be one of the biggest contributors to the cybersecurity market in 2024.
+Hackers often target small retail operations with limited budgets that can’t afford or don’t prioritize sophisticated cybersecurity solutions.
+Unfortunately, this is a significant blow to the entire industry, and they will be among the biggest contributors to the cybersecurity market in 2026.

 Of course, the healthcare industry is the biggest private target (right after the Government).
 In Q3 of 2022 alone, one in 42 healthcare organizations experienced a ransomware attack.
 Since then, healthcare organizations have taken drastic measures against cyber threats.

-What Are The Biggest Cybersecurity Threats In 2024?
+What Are the Biggest Cybersecurity Threats in 2026?

-While malware, DDoS attacks, and Phishing will still be present in 2024, the focus in the future will be on more sophisticated methods.
-There are a few you need to be on the lookout for.
+While malware, DDoS attacks, and Phishing will remain prevalent in 2024, the focus will shift to more sophisticated methods.
+There are a few you need to keep an eye out for.

 Ransomware

-Ransomware has become quite popular among criminals in the past few years.
+Ransomware has become quite popular among criminals in recent years.
 Essentially, ransomware is software that locks you out of your device or cloud.
 It may also effectively encrypt your files, rendering them useless.
-The end game of this cybercrime is to ask for a ransom.
-Usually, the attackers put a pop-up message that demands payment, most often in cryptocurrency.
+The endgame of this cybercrime is to ask for a ransom.
+Usually, attackers display a pop-up message demanding payment, most often in cryptocurrency.

 In 2023 alone, there were more than 5070 successful ransomware attacks.
 This is a substantial increase of 55% compared to the prior year.